Marguerite Young (journalist): Noel Field

-Mrs. Massing: Noel H. Field....
-I had met (him) through the recommendation of Helen Black (an owner of Sovfoto), Marguerite Young.
-Marguerite Young in 1933 and probably some years thereafter was a Daily Worker correspondent in Washington.
-I am sure many of the newspapermen present here will know her.
-She was a young and very intelligent Communist, and it was she who was my contact, not officially, because I was not seen with her, of course, but I saw her privately and socially and it was she who would point out people to me that she knew and thought would be interesting to me.
-She gave me a whole list of them.
-To some she introduced me.
-To Noel Field she introduced me...
-Marguerite Young knew people who had read this part of the book (by husband Paul Massing) and who were interested to meet the wife of the man who had written this book.
-Field was one of them.
-She said I should meet Field, I would like him, his wife was German, and I might find him very interesting.
-Indeed I did.

 New Deal setbacks

 Young remained on staff throughout 1935.
 She met John L. Lewis, whom she described as a "principal force pushed Franklin D. Roosevelt left."
 She noted the dismissal of Brain Trust member Rexford Tugwell and the rise of younger New Deal figures Thomas Corcoran and Benjamin W. Cohen.
 She noted a conflict on the "left" of FDR and how Harry Hopkins seemed to thrive in the discord—reported by the New York Times as having said, "We'll tax and tax and spend and spend and elect and elect."
 She filed three stories with the Daily Worker on Smedley D. Butler: three weeks later, HUAC announced that Butler had received an offer to command a "Fascist" army to overthrow the government (which he had declined).

 Also in 1935, she notes with apprehension the U.S. Supreme Court's "knocking down" of the Agricultural Adjustment Administration and the National Recovery Administration – the latter supported by congressmen Robert F. Wagner, George W. Norris, and Fiorello H. La Guardia.
 She covered the Nye Committee hearings and notes that Alger Hiss was serving as legal counsel.
 She met Hiss: "...stepping over to a staff table and asking for and examining documents in the hands of the Committee's bony, intense, little chief aide who would become a mastery man of the twentieth century–Alger Hiss."
 She covered the Social Security Act hearings.
 As a Louisiana native, she made particular note of the assassination of the state's U.S. Senator Huey Long: she was personally acquainted with his assassin, Dr. Carl Weiss.